Joan T. Schmelz: Promoting women in science

 Since the fall of 2013, she has been the program director for the NSF's Astronomy and Astrophysics Postdoctoral Fellowships (AAPF).
-She also served as the Chair of the American Astronomical Society's Committee on the Status of Women for two terms (a total of six years which ended in August 2015) and a contributor for the Women in Astronomy blog where she has written posts on sexual harassment, unconscious bias, patriarchy, balancing work and life, as well as many other topics relevant to women in astronomy.
+She also served as the chair of the American Astronomical Society's Committee on the Status of Women for two terms (a total of six years which ended in August 2015) and a contributor for the Women in Astronomy blog where she has written posts on sexual harassment, unconscious bias, patriarchy, balancing work and life, as well as many other topics relevant to women in astronomy.

 In January 2014, she participated in the Northeast Conference for Undergraduate Women in Physics by giving a talk on unconscious bias at Penn State.
 This is a topic she frequently covers in lectures and she often recommends investigating the origins of patriarchy (for example, Merlin Stone's 'When God Was A Woman') to understand the small numbers of women in science.

 Besides participating in the Conference for Undergraduate Women in Physics, she has given many invited talks at Caltech, JPL, NASA Goddard Space Flight Center, UT Austin, Space Telescope, the University of Maryland, MIT, the National Science Foundation, and NASA headquarters on Women in Science.

-Schmelz plays an active role assisting young women astronomers seeking guidance after facing sexual harassment and other forms of harassment within astronomy.
-"There’s no office that will keep a confidential complaint [regarding sexual harassment] on file until, for example, they get a second confidential complaint from another person.
-That’s one of the things I’d like to see going forward.
+Schmelz plays an active role, assisting young women astronomers seeking guidance after facing sexual harassment and other forms of harassment within astronomy.
+"There's no office that will keep a confidential complaint [regarding sexual harassment] on file until, for example, they get a second confidential complaint from another person.
+That's one of the things I’d like to see going forward.
 The Committee on the Status of Women in Astronomy had been acting like that, and I had been acting like that in a very informal way."
 Regarding Geoff Marcy's sexual harassment complaints and resignation from Berkeley, Schmelz was quoted in the New York Times: "This should put sexual harassers on notice: No one is too big to fail".

-Schmelz was named as one of the top ten people that mattered in 2015 by the journal Nature for her significant work as a voice for women in science, specifically because of her behind-the-scences efforts to expose sexual harassment in science.
+Schmelz was named as one of the top ten people who mattered in 2015 by the journal Nature for her significant work as a voice for women in science, specifically because of her behind-the-scenes efforts to expose sexual harassment in science.

+Discrimination lawsuit

+In 2015, married couple James Richardson and Elizabeth Sternke, both astronomers, alleged that Schmelz discriminated against them during her deputy directorship at Arecibo Observatory because of their age and because Richardson is legally blind.
+The US Equal Employment Opportunity Commission (EEOC), which investigates workplace bias, found Schmelz's behavior toward Richardson included "direct discriminatory age-based comments," and that the couple was wrongfully terminated as a result of retaliation when Schmelz learned of their complaints.
+According to the lawsuit, Schmelz "marginalized and ostracized" Richardson and Sternke.